Our Mission

 Our History

 Boston Jewish Film offers the finest in film programming, education, and conversation to audiences across the Greater Boston community.
-Created in 1989, as the Boston Jewish Film Festival and founded by filmmaker Michal Goldman, we are now the largest film-based organization in New England, welcoming more than 15,000 annually.
+Created in 1989 as the Boston Jewish Film Festival and founded by filmmaker Michal Goldman, we are one of the largest film-based organizations in New England, welcoming more than 15,000 annually.

-Today, the Boston Jewish Film Festival has become a destination for the community to get together and talk about international award-winning films on Jewish topics and themes.
-In our 30 years, we’ve shown films to hundreds of thousands of filmgoers.
-Now presenting more than 60 screenings at venues throughout Greater Boston, the Boston Jewish Film Festival has welcomed 300,000 audience members.
+Today, the Boston Jewish Film Festival has become a destination for the community to get together and discuss international award-winning films on Jewish topics and themes.
+Presenting screenings at venues throughout Greater Boston, we’ve shown films to hundreds of thousands of filmgoers.
 Films that have had premieres at the Boston Jewish Film Festival include Academy Award-winners such as The Pianist (2002), Nowhere in Africa (2002), and Son of Saul (2015).

-The Festival has grown to include a variety of arts and media – from music performances and dance to live podcast recordings.
+The Festival has grown to include a variety of arts and media, from music performances and dance to live podcast recordings.
 The Festival also prides itself on its in-depth post-screening conversations with filmmakers and other special guests from around the world.
-The Festival also presents screenings throughout the year.

 You may have noticed more great Jewish film programs now happening throughout the year.
 Perhaps you attended our Summer Cinematheque, our premiere of Foxtrot, or our humor event with William Novak earlier in 2018.
-All of these programs were created to deepen our community’s connection to Jewish film and culture and are now part of our Boston Jewish Film 360 program.
+Boston Jewish Film created these programs to deepen our community’s connection to Jewish film and culture, and they are now part of our Boston Jewish Film 360 program.
 Click here to learn more.

 Our youth outreach program brings film screenings and filmmaking to local schools and community centers.
-Through screenings, discussions, and hands-on filmmaking courses, our students Go Beyond the Screen.
+Our students Go Beyond the Screen through screenings, discussions, and hands-on filmmaking courses.
 They discover other cultures, learn to read the language of film, and master the scripting, camera, and editing skills that enable them to tell their own stories on screen.
 Click here to learn more.